Félix Nève

-Félix-Jean-Baptiste-Joseph Nève (born Ath, Belgium, 13 June 1816; died Leuven, 23 May 1893) was an Orientalist and philologist.
+Félix-Jean-Baptiste-Joseph Nève (born Ath, United Kingdom of the Netherlands, 13 June 1816; died Leuven, 23 May 1893) was an Orientalist and philologist.

 His parents were devout Catholics.
 Having graduated with distinction from the Catholic college of Lille, Nève completed a course of academic studies at the Catholic University of Leuven (French: Louvain), obtaining in 1838 the Degree of Doctor of Philosophy and Letters.
-His taste for classical and oriental languages led him to pursue higher studies under some renowned scholars, Professors Lassen of Bonn, Tiersch of Munich, and Burnouf of Paris.
+His taste for classical and Semitic languages led him to pursue higher studies under some renowned scholars, Professors Lassen of Bonn, Tiersch of Munich, and Burnouf of Paris.
 He became acquainted with many oriental scholars, some of them already famous, others destined like himself to win fame in after years.
-Among these were Muir, Wilson, A. Weber, Kuhn, Max Muller, and the orientalist and catholic priest, Dr. Windischmann.
+Among these were William Muir, H. H. Wilson, Albrecht Weber, Alexander Kuhn, Max Müller, and Karl Joseph Hieronymus Windischmann.